erikberglund/Scripts/snippets/osx_os.md

 # OS X Snippets: OS

-The following snippets are used to extract os information from a running OS X system.
+The following snippets are used to extract os information from an OS X system.

 ## Index